opensso/pra.gov/_pages/do-i-need-clearance/index.md

 #### Information at public meetings and online

 The discussion and conversation at a public meeting is exempt from PRA clearance.
 Using interactive meeting tools like public conferences calls, webinars, discussions board and forums, and chat sessions are considered the online equivalent of in-person public meetings and do not need clearance.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.